Deloitte finds millennials’ confidence in business takes a sharp turn; they feel unprepared for Industry 4.0

 - Millennials and Gen Z feel unprepared for Industry 4.0 changes—want business to help them develop skills needed to succeed.

-MANILA, 17 May 2018 – Following a year marked by significant geopolitical and social change, millennials and Gen Z are sounding the alarm for businesses to step up their efforts to make a positive impact on the broader world, according to Deloitte’s seventh annual Millennial Survey.
+NEW YORK, NY, USA 15 May 2018–Following a year marked by significant geopolitical and social change, millennials and Gen Z are sounding the alarm for businesses to step up their efforts to make a positive impact on the broader world, according to Deloitte’s seventh annual Millennial Survey.
 Although some leaders are starting to tackle social issues, millennials have become more skeptical overall of business’ motivation and ethics.
 The findings were revealed through a survey of 10,455 millennials across 36 countries.
 Nearly 1,850 Gen Z respondents across six countries who are just entering the workforce were also surveyed about their views on business.

 Deloitte’s past two surveys suggested millennials felt increasingly more positive about business’ motivation and ethics.
 However, in 2018, there was a dramatic reversal as opinions of business reached their lowest level in four years.
 Today, less than half of millennials believe businesses behave ethically (48 percent vs 65 percent in 2017) and that business leaders are committed to helping improve society (47 percent vs 62 percent).